 Each fused glass piece begins with sheet or accessory glass.
 Once the design has been created it is fired in the kiln to a temperature of 1450 - 1480 degrees F. After the piece has cooled down further design elements may be added and fired again or the piece may be slumped in a mold to create the shape.

 Kiln cast pieces require the creation of a mold or large void in which to place billet (thick blocks of glass) or frit (crushed glass).
-In many of my cast pieces I like to create colors that flow and interact together so multiply firings are usually necessary to get the desired effect.
+In many of my cast pieces I like to create colors that flow and interact together so multiple firings are usually necessary to get the desired effect.